ibm-cloud-docs/ContinuousDelivery/cd-vm-tutorial.md

 :   Creates two separate, permanent production environments (blue and green), and only one of those environments receives traffic at a time.
 The current release is always deployed to the idle environment and traffic is switched to it after deployment completes, with no downtime.
 Because you need to switch only the traffic to the unchanged environment, rollback does not cause downtime.
 Because this strategy requires two full production environments, the resource requirements are higher.
 However, this strategy enables powerful Developer flows, such as the ability to test new app versions in the production environment before it allows customer traffic.
 Blue-Green deployment also supports fast rollback.

 Canary release
 :   Deploys a new release in parallel with the original production environment (similar to Blue-Green), with no downtime.
 The amount of traffic that is sent to both the updated and original instances is managed so that the new version is available to a controlled subset of users while the deployment proceeds.
 Over time, the traffic that is sent to the new version is increased until all of the traffic is sent there, at which point you can stop the old production environment.
 For rapid rollback while deployment is in progress, you can route all of the traffic to the original production environment.
-Since this strategy requires two full production environments only during deployment, the overall resource usage is lower than for the Blue-Green deployment.
+Since this strategy requires two full production environments only during deployment, the overall resource usage is less than for the Blue-Green deployment.
 The Canary release deployment strategy is the slowest to move from a previous release to a current release of the software that is being deployed.
 Canary deployments allow organizations to test two different software versions side by side in production.

 ## Before you begin
 {: #cd-tutorial-prereqs}